F3real/F3real.github.io/content/IAThooking.md

                                        +-------------------+      +--------------------+
 ~~~

-First step is to locate IAT in memory, for this we can parse PE optional header which contains `Data directory` entry with IAT address.
+The first step is to locate IAT in memory, for this we can parse PE optional header which contains `Data directory` entry with IAT address.

 Here is pretty nice illustration of PE structure (taken from pentest.blog):